RADAR-base/radar-prmt-android/README.md

 1. [Install the Firebase SDK](https://firebase.google.com/docs/android/setup) in Android Studio.
 2. Login to a Google account.
-3. In the [Firebase console](https://console.firebase.google.com/), add the app (`org.radarcns.android.android`) to a new Firebase project.
+3. In the [Firebase console](https://console.firebase.google.com/), add the app (`org.radarcns.android`) to a new Firebase project.
-4. Download the `google-services.json` from the Firebase console (under Project Settings) and move the file to the `app/` folder.
+4. Download the `google-services.json` from the Firebase console (under Project Settings) and move the file to the `common-android/` folder.
 5. [Optional] Set the parameter values on the server.
 The avaiable parameters can be found in `app/src/main/res/xml/remote_config_defaults_TEMPLATE.xml`.

 [Full Firebase guide](https://firebase.google.com/docs/remote-config/use-config-android)